Dictating into TherapyNotes with Parakeety

 - Will dictation work in the eRx and medication management screens for psychiatrists?

 - Yes.
-The free-text fields associated with prescribing notes, prior-authorisation supporting text, and the patient-instruction blocks all accept Parakeety input the same way the note bodies do.
+The free-text fields associated with prescribing notes, prior-authorization supporting text, and the patient-instruction blocks all accept Parakeety input the same way the note bodies do.
 Structured medication selection still happens through the dropdowns and search; the prose around it gets dictated.

 Try it